PostgREST/postgrest-docs/api.rst

   GET /people?age=lt.13 HTTP/1.1

-Adding multiple parameters conjoins the conditions:
+Multiple parameters can be logically conjoined by:

 .. code-block:: http

   GET /people?age=gte.18&student=is.true HTTP/1.1

-Multiple parameters can be logically disjoined:
+Multiple parameters can be logically disjoined by:

 .. code-block:: http